Single Responsibility Principle: Writing Clean and Maintainable Code

 Conclusion

-The Single Responsibility Principle pays off most visibly when you need to change something.
-A class with one clear job is easy to test, easy to modify, and doesn't surprise you with side effects elsewhere.
-SRP doesn't mean tiny classes for the sake of it — it means each module has a reason to exist that you can state in one sentence.
-Pair it with the other SOLID principles and your codebase becomes something a team can work in confidently, rather than tiptoe around.
+SRP pays off most visibly the moment you need to change something.
+A class with one clear job is easy to test, easy to modify, and won't surprise you with side effects elsewhere.
+It doesn't mean splitting everything into microscopic shards.
+It means each module has a reason to exist that you can state in one sentence.
+Pair it with the other SOLID principles and your codebase becomes something a team can move through confidently, without the usual dread of "what else will this break?"